SciaticaSkip to the navigation

 Ask your doctor if you can take acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil) or naproxen (Aleve).
 Be safe with medicines.
 Read and follow all instructions on the label

 Additional treatment for sciatica depends on what is causing the nerve irritation.
-If your symptoms do not improve, your doctor may suggest physical therapy, injections of medicines such as steroids, stronger medicines such as muscles relaxants or opiates, or even surgery for severe cases.
+If your symptoms do not improve, your doctor may suggest physical therapy, injections of medicines such as steroids, stronger medicines such as muscles relaxants or opioids, or even surgery for severe cases.

 Other Works Consulted